kartikchauhan/js-design-patterns/constructor-pattern.md

 console.log(mondeo.toString());
 ```

-* The problem with above method is that every object will have its own copy of `toString` method with is not very efficient.
+* The problem with above method is that every object will have its own copy of `toString` method which is not very efficient.

 ## Constructors With Prototypes:
 ```ts